The canonical ring of a stacky curve: Previous work on canonical rings of fractional divisors

 Canonical rings of fractional divisors (also known as $\Q$-divisors) have been considered before.
-The Hassett--Keel program for instance approaches the birational geometry of the moduli space $\overline{M}_{g,n}$ through models arising from canonical rings of fractional divisors on the moduli stack $\overline{\calM}_{g,n}$.
-For instance, Hassett--Keel \cite{hassett:modelsM2bar} studies alternative compactifications of $\overline{M}_2$ arising from the fractional divisors $K_{\overline{M}_2} + \alpha \Delta$ with $\alpha \in \Q \cap [0,1]$ on $\overline{\calM}_2$; see work of Fedorchuk--Smyth \cite{fedorchuk2012alternate} for a survey of recent progress.
-(See also Remark~\ref{R:kodaira-surface}.)

-In higher dimension, adding a divisor to a big divisor changes the geometry of the resulting model, and the minimal model program seeks to understand these models: the proof of finite generation of the canonical ring is a central theorem.
-Moreover, the fine structure of the canonical ring is inaccessible except in very particular examples.
-By contrast, in our work (in dimension 1), minimal models are unique so the canonical model does not depend on this choice, and finite generation of the canonical ring in dimension $1$ is very classical.
-This paper is concerned with much finer structure of canonical rings for log curves.
+An early example due to Kodaira elucidates the structure of the canonical ring of an elliptic surface $X \to C$ via the homogeneous coordinate ring of the (fractional) ramification divisor on $C$ (see Remark~\ref{R:kodaira-surface}).

 Reid \cite{reid:infinitesimal} considers work in a similar vein: he deduces the structure of the canonical ring of certain canonically embedded surfaces (with $q=0$) using the fact that a general hyperplane section is a canonically embedded spin curve, and so the canonical ring of the surface and of the spin curve can thereby be compared.